3drobotics/solodevguide/book/concept-video.md

 GoPro -> HDMI cable -> HDMI encoder -> i.MX6 (h.264 encode/gstreamer) -> WiFi (UDP) -> Controller (h.264 decode/hdmi output/UDP relay to phone) -> WiFi (UDP) -> App
 ```

-In normal operation, the GoPro video device (`/dev/video0`) is acquired exclusively by Solo's video encoder (referred to as *sndast*).
+In normal operation, the GoPro video device (`/dev/video0`) is acquired exclusively by Solo's video encoder (*sndast*).

 ## Viewing Live Video

-To view live video as it is being recorded by Solo, you can use VLC on your computer.
+You can use VLC on your computer to view live video as it is being recorded by Solo.

 First, we need to create a connection to Solo to enable video output.
 Either ensure the Solo App is open on your phone, or create a TCP connection from your command line as follows: